PecanProject/pecan/CONTRIBUTING.md

 Here is a simplified workflow on how add a new feature:

+## Get latest version

-1. Update your master (both locally and on GitHub)
+Update your master (both locally and on GitHub)

 ```
 git fetch upstream
 git checkout master
 git merge upstream master
 git push
 ```

-2. Create a branch to do your work.
+## Create a branch to do your work.

 A good practice is to call the branch in the form of GH-<issue-number> followed by the title of the issue.
 This makes it easier to find out the issue you are trying to solve and helps us to understand what is done in the branch.
 Calling a branch my-work is confusing.
 Names of branch can not have a space, and should be replaced with a hyphen.

 ```
 git checkout -b GH-issuenumber-title-of-issue
 ```

+## Work and commit

-3. Do you work, and commit as you see fit.
-Make your commit messages helpful.
+Do you work, and commit as you see fit.Make your commit messages helpful.

-4. Push your changes up to GitHub.
+## Push your changes up to GitHub.

 If this is the first time pushing to GitHub you will need to extended command, other wise you can simply do a `git push`.

 ```
 git push -u origin GH-issuenumber-title-of-issue
 ```

+## Pull Request

-5. When finished create a pull request from your branch to the main pecan repository.
+ When finished create a pull request from your branch to the main pecan repository.

 # Additional Resources